mechatronics-RWTH/lexci-2/documentation/01_introduction.md

 # Introduction

-In this part of the documentation, you'll get a brief summary of the motivation behind developing LExCI, what the framework is, and what it does.
+In this part of the documentation, you'll get a brief summary of the motivation behind developing LExCI, what the framework does, and how it operates.

 ## Motivation

 Embedded systems/devices are specialised computers which are integrated into larger systems where they act as control units.
-They are typically characterised by being physically small, offering adequate performance for the intended task, a rugged design, and a real-time operating system.
+They are typically characterised by being physically small, offering adequate performance for their task, a rugged design, and a real-time operating system.
 Despite their size, embedded devices play a major role in keeping our modern world moving: they are the electronic control units (ECUs) in our vehicles, the chips that regulate traffic signals, or the computers inside aircraft.